-It’s become clear that people, if unchecked, follow very common patterns in password selection, even with a written password policy in place.
+It’s become clear that people follow very common patterns in password selection, even with a written password policy in place.
 As a result, cybercriminals use lists of common passwords and patterns found in previous breaches to narrow the universe of passwords attempted in their attacks.
 Guessing passwords becomes easier when the actual set of passwords is predictable.

 NIST 800-63B section 5.1.1 explains the objective:

 The NIST recommendation is to screen for commonly used and compromised passwords to prevent people from selecting these easy to guess passwords.

-To satisfy this objective, Enzoic continuously collects compromised passwords and aggregates cracking dictionaries to create a comprehensive blacklist of unsafe passwords.
+To satisfy compliance, Enzoic continuously collects compromised passwords and aggregates cracking dictionaries to create a comprehensive blacklist of unsafe passwords.
 Our list contains billions of entries.
 It includes every word from every Wikipedia article in all languages and every clear text password from over 3,000 data breaches.